Aurora Config

 routeDefaults/cname/ttlDefault time to live for the CNAME entry for all routes, after which the client should discard or refresh its cache.

 routeDefaults/azure/enabledfalseIf set to true, the application is exposed to Azure resources, and a CNAME entry is created in Azure, allowing for cluster-independent access to the application from Azure for all routes.
+The Azure route is always exposed with TLS, regardless of the TLS settings on the route.

 routeDefaults/azure/cnameTtlDefault time to live for the CNAME entry of all routes, after which the client should discard or refresh its cache.